zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

 {!go-to-the.md!} [Organization settings](/#organization/organization-settings)
 {!admin.md!}

-2. Find the **Default language** option.
+2. Find and click on the **Default language** option under the **Language & notifications** section.

-3. Choose the language that you would like to make default.
+3. Select the appropriate option from the dropdown menu that appears.

 {!save-changes.md!} organization settings.